BlackBerry (film): Television miniseries

 An extended, serialized version of the film began airing as a three-part miniseries on CBC Television and the CBC Gem streaming service on November 9, 2023.
 It includes 16 minutes of additional footage that was not part of the theatrical release.
 In the United States the series aired on AMC and streamed on AMC+, on November 13, 2023.

 Reception

 Critical response

 Glenn Howerton received critical acclaim for his role in the film.

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 46 critics, indicating "generally favorable" reviews.

 Barry Hertz of The Globe and Mail named the film as third of the 23 best Canadian comedy films ever made.
 The film was named to the Toronto International Film Festival's annual Canada's Top Ten list for 2023.
 It was also named as the fourth-best film of 2023 by film critic Cory Woodroof for USA Today's For the Win.

 Former company executives have taken issues and raised concerns at the magnitude of fiction presented in the movie, with some considering it to be offensive to RIM's legacy.
-Jim Balsillie said his on-screen depiction as an aggressive and amoral businessman is almost entirely fictional, but praised the film and described Howerton's performance as "brilliant".
+Balsillie said his on-screen depiction as an aggressive and amoral businessman is almost entirely fictional, but praised the film and described Howerton's performance as "brilliant".